People

 Profile

-Her research interests revolve around socio-cultural and ideological aspects of consumption and can be situated between Interpretive Consumer Research, Consumer Culture Theory and Critical Marketing Scholarship.
-She is particularly interested in topics of digital dependency/addiction, digital consumer culture, anti-consumption and consumer resistance, sustainable marketing and consumption, and branding morality.
-Her work has drawn upon critical theories and cultural studies to explore deeper structural/ideological processes going on behind consumption and marketing-related phenomena that are often celebrated as progressive and meaningful.
-She is also concerned with how marketised capitalism, neoliberalism, and contemporary culture of individualism might engender privatised and apolitical forms of discourses/practices that negate the possibility for genuine societal transformation.
-She has published several articles at Marketing Theory journal (ABS3).
+Her work has drawn upon critical theories and cultural studies to explore deeper structural/ideological processes underlying consumption and marketing-related phenomena that are often celebrated as progressive and meaningful.
+She is also concerned with how marketised capitalism, neoliberalism, and the contemporary culture of individualism might engender privatised and apolitical forms of discourse and practice that negate the possibility of genuine societal transformation.
+She has published several articles in top international journals, including Sociology (AJG4), Marketing Theory (AJG3), and European Journal of Marketing (AJG3).

 Research